 In situations where kindergartners are integrated with several older grades in a large group setting, such as in children’s church, make every effort to make them feel special rather than intimidated.
 Designate a special place for kindergartners where they can clearly see and hear what’s happening.
 Invite parents to join kids for a few weeks while they get acclimated to the new environment.
 Also encourage, allow time for, and train kindergarten small group leaders to “reteach” any potentially confusing lesson elements in an age-appropriate way.
 This helps younger children to not feel overwhelmed by new teaching methods, new words, and new people.

-Children’s Ministry to Student Ministry
+Transitioning From Children’s Ministry to Student Ministry

 Another group of kids that can often feel overwhelmed or disengaged are those entering youth ministry.
 Jason Curry, pastor to students at The Church at Rock Creek in Little Rock, Arkansas, asked his high school seniors what they remembered about sixth grade.